 North Korea has taken steps towards developing a digital economy as part of efforts to modernize its economy as well as a means to generate export income, especially in the field of IT services.
-Specific initiatives include domestic production of computers, mobile phones and a Linux operating system.
-E-education initiatives have been launched to improve access to learning while e-commerce sites have launched to improve convenience in ordering products and services.

 North Korea Post and Telecommunications Corp (NKPTC); NEAT&T; SUN NET; Loxley Pacific; Lancelot Holdings; Orascom, Star JV.